maxmheinze/macrometrics/exam_sample_questions.md

 ##### Come up with a conjugate prior for a Bernoulli likelihood and derive the posterior distribution.

+A conjugate proir for the Bernoulli Distrubution is a Beta prior.
+If the Prior is distrubiuted Beta(a0, b0), then the Posterior will be distributed: Beta(a0 + Sn, b0 + n - Sn), where Sn is the number of successes and n-Sn is the number of fails.

 ---

 #### Describe the Poisson distribution and propose suitable priors (concrete examples for them and properties that would be desirable) for its parameter $\mu$.